If you haven’t learned about luminosity masks, then you wouldn’t have come across midtones masks and what it can achieve in image post-processing.

-- If the shadows are too dark, I brighten it with the black arrow in the Output Levels.
+- If the shadows are too dark, I brighten it up with the black arrow in the Output Levels.
 I’ll explain this more below.

 Sometimes you’ll notice your image becomes too dark (but never to the point of clipping) after applying tonal adjustment with a midtones mask.

-There Are 2 Ways To Fix This
+There Are Two Ways To Fix This

-You can either choose a more restrictive midtones mask, or
+You can either choose a more restrictive midtones mask, or…

-Carry on and fix it in the Curves or Levels adjustment layer.
+Fix it in the Curves or Levels adjustment layer.

 Shift the black and the white arrow towards the middle just before touching the foot of the histogram.

-If the darks are too dark, I increase the Output Levels of the blacks and bring back the contrast with the midtones arrow.
+If the darks are too dark, increase the Output Levels of the blacks and bring back the contrast with the midtones arrow.

 I don’t know if you notice, in Levels adjustment, when you move the arrow for darks in the Output to the right, the image often has a dark grey shadow – there’s an advantage for this.

 Before I explain further, let’s look at another example.